oss-for-surgtech/workshop-hamlyn2024/docs/video-recordings/README.md

-# Video recording
+# Video edition

-## Edit videos in Kdenlive
+## Edit videos in Kdenlive Version 23.08.5
-Croping, resizing, converting and adding circular videos to the slides were based on Kdenlive (see the following screenshot).
+Croping, resizing, converting and adding circular videos to the slides were based on [Kdenlive](https://kdenlive.org/) (see the following screenshot).

 ![](kdenlive.png)